Frequently Asked Questions

 If you would like to be involved as a CCGOP volunteer now or in the future, please reach out to Nina Morton at [email protected] or contact us at (910) 339-2011.
 You may also volunteer by accessing the CCGOP website at: https://cumberland.nc.gop.

-Once the CCGOP Headquarters opens back up, we will ensure information is disseminated throughout the community.
+The CCGOP Executive Board is working to ensure information is disseminated throughout the community.

 I’m with a media outlet.
 How can I be granted access for an interview with the CCGOP?

-Please submit all media inquiries by calling: 910-339-2011.
-Please note that because we are staffed only by volunteers and we are busy conducting essential community efforts to ensure Republican Party principles are being disseminated to area citizens, not all requests may be fulfilled immediately (but we’ll try!).
+Please submit all media inquiries by calling: 910-885-4240 or 910-339-2011.
+Please note that because we are staffed only by volunteers and we are busy conducting essential community efforts to ensure Republican Party principles are being disseminated to area citizens.

 Are there ways to get involved in my neighborhood?